rabumaabraham/rabumaabraham/README.md

 # Hello World, I'm Rabuma 👋

 ## 💫 About Me:
-I'm a passionate Front-End Developer focused on creating responsive web applications.
+I'm a passionate Full-Stack Developer focused on creating responsive web applications.
 I enjoy transforming ideas into interactive digital experiences and collaborating with others on innovative projects.

 ## 🚀 What I'm Up To:
 - 🌐 Building responsive web applications with